Best Ever Chili Recipe

 Instructions

-Sauteeing bacon in a pot.
+Cooking bacon in a pot.

-Bacon, onion, and bell peppers in a pot.
+Cooking vegetables and bacon in a pot.

-Adding beans to a pot to make chili.
+Adding aromatics to chili.

-A bowl of beef chili with toppings.
+A bowl of chili with toppings.

 Lisa’s Tips

-• To Store: Place cooled chili in an airtight container and store for 4 to 5 days in the fridge.
+• To store: Place cooled chili in an airtight container and store for 4 to 5 days in the fridge.

-• To Freeze: Use a freezer-safe bag or airtight container and store for up to 3 months in the freezer.
+• To freeze: Use a freezer-safe bag or airtight container and store for up to 3 months in the freezer.

-• To Reheat: Thaw frozen chili overnight in the fridge.
+• To reheat: Thaw frozen chili overnight in the fridge.
 Then reheat on the stovetop or in the microwave, until warmed through.
 If the chili thickens too much for your taste, add a splash of water or beef broth.

 • Bacon can be tricky to slice.
 To make it easier, place your bacon in the freezer for at least 30 minutes to firm it up.